A7abhilash/a7abhilash/README.md

 ### Hi there 👋
 My name is Abhilash M Hadli.
 I'm currently pursuing graduation in Bachelors of Engineering at JSS Science and Technology University, Mysuru.
 I have passion in creating modern looking static website.
-Besides programming, I love Cricket, Photography and some good coffee.
+Besides programming, I love Cricket and Photography.

 - 🌱 I’m currently learning ReactJS
 - 📫 How to reach me: Instagram @a7_abhilash